 Read the Review Skills section.
-If there is any skill mentioned that you have not yet mastered, review the material on that topic before reading the present chapter.
+If there is any skill mentioned that you have not yet nastered, review the material on that topic before reading the present chapter.
 Read the chapter quickly before the lecture that describes it.
-Attend class meetings, take notes, and participate in class discussions.
-Work the Chapter Exercises, perhaps using the Chapter Examples as guides. □ Study the Chapter 2 Glossary and test yourself on our Web site: Internet: Glossary Quiz Study all of the Chapter Objectives.
+Attend class meet Attend class meetings, take notes, and participate in class discussions.
+Work the Chapter ork the Chapter Exercises, perhaps using the Chapter Examples as guides.
+Study the Chapter 8 Glossary and test yourself on our Web site: Internet: Glossary Quiz Study all of the Chapter Objectives.
 You might want to write a description of how you will meet each objective.
 (Although it is best to master all of the objectives, the following objectives are especially important because they pertain to skills that you will need while studying other chapters of this text: 2, 3, 5, 8, 9, 11, 14, 15, and 16.)
-Reread the Study Sheets in this chapter and decide whether you will use them or some variation on them to complete the tasks they describe.
-Sample Study Sheet 2.1: Rounding Off Numbers Calculated Using Multiplication And Division Sample Study Sheet 2.2: Rounding Off Numbers Calculated Using Addition and Subtraction Sample Study Sheet 2.3: Calculations Using Unit Analysis ☐ Memorize the following.
-Be sure to check with your instructor to determine how much you are expected to know of the following.
-English-metric conversion factors
+Reread the Study Sheets in this chapter and decide whether you will use them or some ne variation on them to complete the tasks they describe.
+Sample Study Sheet 8.1: Rounding Off Numbers Calculated Using Multiplication And Division Sample Study Sheet 8.2: Rounding Off Numbers Calculated Using Addition and Subtraction Sample Study Sheet 8.3: Calculations Using Unit Analysis Memorize the fol • Be sure to check with your instructor to determine how much you are expected to know of the following.
+English-metric conversion factors Type of Measurement Probably Most Useful to Know Othe ers Useful to Ki now Length 2.54 cm 1.609 km 39.37 in.
+1.094 yd - (exact) $-$ 1 in.
+1 mi 1 m 1 m